learnk8s/learnk8s.io/src/microsAuthentication/content.md

 The volume defines three additional properties:

-1. The `path` indicates the file where the token will be available inside the configured volume.
+1. The `path` where the token will be available inside the configured volume.
 1. The `audience` field specifies what the intended audience for the token is (if not specified, it defaults to `api`).
 1. The `expirationSeconds` indicate how long a token is valid for - the minimum is 600 seconds or 10 minutes.